 - Cast: Ben Affleck, Charlize Theron, Gary Sinise

 “Reindeer Games.
 That was a bad, bad, bad movie.
 But even though the movie might suck, I got to work with John Frankenheimer.
 I wasn’t lying to myself – that’s why I did it.
 I mean, he directed The Manchurian Candidate, which is like the movie of all movies.”

 This completely ridiculous project began when Miramax purchased the Reindeer Games screenplay from Ehren Kruger for a high six-figure amount with two additional script commitments for a $2.5 million payday for the writer.
 Veteran director John Frankenheimer signed onto Reindeer Games after Ronin (1998) lifted his career out of the gutter, which reached its nadir in 1996 when he took over directing duties on The Island of Dr. Moreau.
-Reindeer Games was one of the more expensive projects for Miramax’s genre division Dimension, which greenlit this picture as a tentpole for the studio.
-The budget was reported at $42 million.
+The budget for Reindeer Games was $42 million and it was one of the more expensive projects for Miramax’s genre division Dimension, which greenlit this picture as a tentpole for the studio.

 After viewing an early cut of Reindeer Games, the Weinsteins offered John Frankenheimer a four-picture deal with Miramax, which never materialized since this was sadly his last film before his death in 2002.
 Test screenings resulted in a muted response from auds, which were unhappy with some of the movie’s violence and tone and Reindeer Games was sent back for reshoots.
 The reshoots forced the original December 10, 1999 release date to be moved back.
 Dimension also planned a Christmas release, but the movie was not ready in time and it was delayed to February 25, 2000 — which was one week after Boiler Room, which Ben Affleck also had a supporting role.